10 – Beelzebub

 # 8 – Hell’s Bells

-We contine Top 10 Bill Bruford Songs lust with the opening track from Bill Bruford’s debut solo album One Of A Kind.
+We continue our Top 10 Bill Bruford Songs lust with the opening track from Bill Bruford’s debut solo album One Of A Kind.
 The album was released in 1979.
 Make sure to check out the incredible guitar solo by Allan Holdsworth in the middle of the track.

 # 7 – The Sahara of Snow

 Oh is this Progressive Rock at its finest.
-Bruford and Holdsworth showing everyone how its done.
+Bruford and Holdsworth show everyone how it’s done.
 From the great One Of A Kind album released in 1979.
-The album featured Allan Holdsworth on electric guitar, Dave Stewart on keyboards, synthesizers, Jeff Berlin on bass and of course Bill Bruford on drums.
+The album featured Allan Holdsworth on electric guitar, Dave Stewart on keyboards, and synthesizers, Jeff Berlin on bass, and of course Bill Bruford on drums.

 # 6 – Land’s End